- Which form should I sign?

 This depends on whether you are selecting open access or not:

 - If you are selecting open access, and the research you are submitting was funded by the Research Council in the UK (RCUK), you should select the Creative-Commons-BY publication license form.

-- If you are selecting open access and your funding agency does not require the CC-BY license (as does, e.g., the RCUK), we recommend either the Creative-Commons-BY-NC-ND license or the Creative-Commons-BY-NC license.
+- If you are selecting open access and your funding agency does not require the CC-BY license (as does, e.g., the RCUK), we recommend either the Creative-Commons-BY-NC-ND license.
 You retain the most rights as an author over your work with the BY-ND-NC license, as this does not permit others to modify your work without your permission or use it commercially.
 Additional information is available at http://creativecommons.org/licenses/.

 - If you are not selecting open access, you should sign the copyright transfer form.

 Who should sign the copyright transfer agreement?